 Why doesn't the classic top utility work for SPDK?
 SPDK uses a polled-mode design; a reactor thread running on each CPU core assigned to an SPDK application schedules SPDK lightweight threads and pollers to run on the CPU core.
 Therefore, the standard Linux top utility is not effective for analyzing the CPU usage for polled-mode applications like SPDK because it just reports that they are using 100% of the CPU resources assigned to them.
 The spdk_top utility was developed to analyze and report the CPU cycles used to do real work vs just polling for work.
 The utility relies on instrumentation added to pollers to track when they are doing work vs. polling for work.
 The spdk_top utility gets the fine grained metrics from the pollers, analyzes and report the metrics on a per poller, thread and core basis.
 This information enables users to identify CPU cores that are busy doing real work so that they can determine if the application needs more or less CPU resources.

 Before running spdk_top you need to run the SPDK application whose performance you want to analyze using spdk_top.
-For example, the nvmf_tgt application was running when we used the spdk_top to capture the screen shots in this documentation.

 Run the spdk_top application

 Menu at the bottom of SPDK top window shows many options for changing displayed data.
 Each menu item has a key associated with it in square brackets.